jmmcd/jmmcd.github.com/_posts/2012-01-12-first-post.md

 First Post
 ========

 Here's a first post.
-I'm trying out github pages, which uses Jekyll to generate a static site from templates and markdown content.
+I'm trying out Github Pages, which uses Jekyll to generate a static site from templates and markdown content.